 The SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Create Broadcast to Local SMS: Partial Failure (previously NNP flow 2.5.1)

 In this scenario, the NPAC SMS has a numberPoolBlock and corresponding subscriptionVersions in ‘sending’ state for creation to the Local SMSs and some but not all Local SMS will respond successfully to the broadcast resulting in a state of “partial-failure” for one or more of the subscription versions and the number pool block.